scionproto/scion/go/examples/discovery_client/README.md

 ```
 discovery_client -addr 0-0,[127.0.0.1]:30084
 ```
-The client fetchers the topology from the address to get all discovery service instances.
+The client fetches the topology from the address to get all discovery service instances.
 Then it periodically fetches the topology.